 Frequently Asked Questions on CBD

 As the leading plant-based wellness site in the United Kingdom, we get many questions from our customers about CBD.
 There can be a lot of misinformation out there.
 So, here is a list of the most frequently asked questions like “are CBD oil and hemp oil the same?”.
-If we haven’t covered a question you have, then please just reach out at [email protected].
+If we haven’t covered a question you have, then please just reach out to us.

 Where does CBD come from?